huijing/personal-website-v3/src/content/blog/2017-07-13-the-one-about-an-app.md

 ### Why was your edit and delete different from Zell's?

 Because I had more data, and I didn't want to use fetch for the first pass.
-I wanted CRUD to work on the basic version of the app without client-side Javascript enabled.
-It's fine if the filtering doesn't work without Javascript, I mean, I probably could make it so the filtering was done on the server-side, but I was tired.
+I wanted CRUD to work on the basic version of the app without client-side JavaScript enabled.
+It's fine if the filtering doesn't work without JavaScript, I mean, I probably could make it so the filtering was done on the server-side, but I was tired.

 Anyway, instead of fetch, I put in individual routes for each book where you could edit fields or delete the whole thing.
 I referred to [this article](http://mherman.org/blog/2015/08/24/node-express-swig-mongo-primer/) by [Michael Herman](http://mherman.org/), for the put and delete portions.
 Instead of fetch, we used the [method-override](https://github.com/expressjs/method-override) middleware.